isol33t/viper/README.md

 ### Manufacturing Files

 Generation of Gerber files, pick-and-place files, and BOM will be documented once design is finalized.

+## Acknowledgments

+This project builds upon the incredible work of the open-source keyboard community.
+Specific libraries, guides, and resources used will be documented as the project progresses.

+## Contributing

+As a learning project, I welcome:
+- Schematic reviews and feedback
+- Design suggestions and improvements
+- Documentation contributions
+- Testing and validation help

 ## Thanks yo